 Once non-crop hosts for economically important plant pathogens are discovered, certain management implications arise.
 In other systems, management of weeds showed reductions in pest populations in crops (Norris & Kogan 2005); however, removal of non-crop hosts may not be viable for several reasons.
 The non-crop host may be too expensive to control, or the movement of pests from one plant population to another may occur over long distances so local control is not an effective management strategy.
 Mainly that removal or reduction of the non-crop plant could be an effective tool for reducing the incidence of that pathogen (Peterson 2018, Strickland et al. 2020).
 However, given the current evidence and field observations, it is unclear if this strategy is tenable.
 Hairy vetch is intentionally planted as a cover crop for cattle forage, and this is likely why it is so abundant on dry slopes in eastern Washington and Idaho (Golden et al. 2016).
 Hairy vetch improves soil nitrogen, prevents erosion, and is not currently listed directly as a noxious agricultural weed in the region (Pokorny et al. 2020, Mischler et al. 2010).
 Given that the habitats are non-agricultural, removal of these weeds may not be feasible with traditional herbicide applications (Freemark and Boutin 1995).
 Our results suggest that in this region, cover cropping of hairy vetch may increase PEMV outbreak risk in dry peas if in the same fields, but further work on farm trials would be needed to verify this within-field spread occurs.

 The optimization of pathogen detection procedures from field samples also depends on accuracy, sensitivity, and specificity of the procedure to ensure efficient and accurate detection of true positive samples.
-Routinely available serological techniques or conventional PCR have been proved to limit sensitive of detection with low pathogen titer and produce false negative results with pathogen concentrations are below the detection threshold of these techniques.
-Therefore, use of more advanced molecular detection techniques, such as, quantitative PCR (qPCR), nested PCR or multiplex PCR etc. with much lower detection threshold should be used to detect pathogens with low titer (Rubio et al., 2020).
-Another key step toward the successful pathogen detection is to main the quality and integrity of field samples by following proper collection techniques and prevent the extracted nucleic acid from degradation by take appropriate preventive measure (e.g., using RNA inhibitors).
-All these preventive measure effectively enhance detection efficiency of pathogens from field samples.
+Routinely available serological techniques or conventional PCR have been proven to limit sensitivity of detection with low pathogen titer and produce false negative results when pathogen concentrations are below the detection threshold of these techniques.
+The use of more advanced molecular detection techniques, such as RT-PCR with much lower detection threshold can be used to detect pathogens with low titer (Rubio et al. 2020).
+Another key step toward successful pathogen detection is to maintain the quality and integrity of field samples by following proper collection techniques and prevent the extracted nucleic acid from degrading.
+These preventive measures effectively enhance detection efficiency of pathogens from field samples.

 Finally, given the differences in phenology of cultivated pulses and vetches in the Palouse region (vetch emerges earlier, and hosts aphids earlier), this work implies an important tool may be available for extension support that aims to monitor for the prevalence of PEMV.
 Sampling hairy vetch populations for PEMV may be a way to indicate if there are risks of large-scale, catastrophic outbreaks of PEMV likely to occur each year.
 While we only have one season of data reported here, PEMV and aphid population go through large and difficult to predict population cycles.
 Consequently, it appears likely that if PEMV is found in April or early May in many hairy vetch populations along the lower Palouse, it would portend an area-wide impact of PEMV in the growing season for pulse farmers.
 Similar strategies could be employed in other non-crop and crop source-sink dynamics systems where the non-crop host is a perennial plant that emerges earlier in the growing season.

-Acknowledgments

 Conflict of Interest Statement